 The process of counting involves the following steps:

-- After counting 5 beads on the lower deck, the result gets carried forward to the upper deck.
+- After counting 5 beads in the lower deck, the result gets carried forward to the upper deck.

 - Again the result of these two beads is taken over to the column situated at the extreme left.

-is easy to do normal addition and subtraction, floating calculations can only
+- While it is easy to do normal addition and subtraction, floating calculations can only be done by:

 - Assigning the decimal value to the space present between 2 columns,